Pausing breast cancer treatment for pregnancy appears safe

 Researchers will follow Bianchi and the other study participants and report on the longer term safety.

-“Will we see a difference at 10 years?” asked Dr. Hope Rugo of University of California, San Francisco’s Comprehensive Cancer Center who was not involved in the study.
+“Will we see a difference at 10 years?” asked Dr. Hope Rugo of University of California, San Francisco who was not involved in the study.
 “For the moment, this is incredibly encouraging data.
 It should give practitioners and patients confidence” as they discuss ways to benefit from cancer therapy while starting a family.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.